-Amendment to IAS 1 - Presentation of Financial Statements, on the disclosure initiative (effective from 1 January 2016 and applicable to the Fund from 1 July 2016).
-This amendment is part of the IASB initiative to improve presentation and disclosure in financial reports.

-This improvement is not expected to significantly impact the financial statements of the Fund.

-Amendment to IAS 7 - Statement of Cash Flows, on the disclosure initiative (effective from 1 January 2017 and applicable to the Fund from 1 July 2017).

-This amendment introduces an additional disclosure that will enable users of financial statements to evaluate changes in liabilities arising from financing activities.
-The amendment is part of the IASB's Disclosure Initiative, which continues to explore how financial statement disclosures can be improved.

-IFRS 9 - Financial instruments - Classification and Measurement (effective for annual periods beginning on or after 1 January 2018).

-This new standard on classification and measurement of financial assets and financial liabilities will replace the guidance in IAS 39 - Financial Instruments: Recognition and Measurement.
+- (b) Amendment to IAS 1, 'Presentation of financial statements' on the disclosure initiative (effective from 1 January 2016 and applicable to the Fund from 1 July 2016).
+These amendments are part of the IASB's initiative to improve presentation and disclosure in financial reports.
+These improvements are not expected to significantly impact the financial statements of the Fund. - (c) Amendments to IAS 7, 'Statement of cash flows on disclosure initiative' (effective from 1 January 2017 and applicable to the Fund from 1 January 2017).
+These amendments to IAS 7 introduce an additional disclosure that will enable users of financial statements to evaluate changes in liabilities arising from financing activities.
+The amendment is part of the IASB's Disclosure Initiative, which continues to explore how financial statement disclosure can be improved. - (d) IFRS 9, 'Financial instruments classification and measurement' (effective from 1 January 2018 and applicable to the Fund from 1 January 2018).
+This new standard on classification and measurement of financial assets and financial liabilities will replace the guidance in IAS 39, 'Financial instruments: Recognition and measurement'.
 IFRS 9 has two measurement categories: amortised cost and fair value.
 All equity instruments are measured at fair value.
-A debt instrument is measured at amortised cost only if the entity is holding it to collect contractual cash flows, and the cash flows represent principal and interest.
+A debt instrument is measured at amortised cost only if the entity is holding it to collect contractual cash flows and the cash flows represent principal and interest.
 For liabilities, the standard retains most of the IAS 39 requirements.
 The standard also includes an expected credit loss model that replaces the current incurred loss impairment model.

-- (iv) Standards, amendments and interpretations issued which are not yet effective and are not relevant to the Fund - Amendment to IFRS 11 Joint Arrangements, on acquisition of an interest in a joint operation (effective annual periods beginning on or after 1 January 2016).

-This amendment adds new guidance on how to account for the acquisition of an interest in a joint operation that constitutes a business.
-The amendments specify the appropriate accounting treatment for such acquisitions.

-Amendments to IAS 16 - Property, Plant and Equipment and IAS 41 - Agriculture, regarding bearer plants (effective annual periods beginning on or after 1 January 2016).

-Notes to the Financial Statements (continued) (Expressed in Trinidad and Tobago dollars)

-2. Summary of Significant Accounting Policies (continued)
+While the new standard is expected to significantly impact the Fund's presentation of fair value changes arising on financial assets available for sale, it is not expected to impact the net asset value calculations.

-(iv) Standards, amendments and interpretations issued which are not yet effective and not relevant to the Fund (continued)
+iv) Standards, amendments and interpretations issued which are not yet effective and not relevant to the Fund